elastic/ecs/rfcs/text/0008-threat-intel.md

 Field | New Value | Description
 --- | --- | ---
 event.kind | enrichment | Propose adding this value to capture the type of information this event contains and how it should be used.
 Threat intelligence will be used to enrich source events and signals.
-Enrichment could also appy to other types of contextual data sources (not just threat intelligence) such as directory services, IPAM data, asset lists. event.category | threat | Propose adding this value to represent a new category of event data event.type | indicator | Propose adding this value to be used as a sub-bucket of `event.category` to represent type of threat information.
-In future this could be extended to other STIX 2.0 Standard Data Objects like Actor, Infrastucture etc.
+Enrichment could also apply to other types of contextual data sources (not just threat intelligence) such as directory services, IPAM data, asset lists. event.category | threat | Propose adding this value to represent a new category of event data event.type | indicator | Propose adding this value to be used as a sub-bucket of `event.category` to represent type of threat information.
+In future this could be extended to other STIX 2.0 Standard Data Objects like Actor, Infrastructure etc.

 ### Using existing Event Fieldset
 Field | Type | Example | Description